-In fact, according to new research on the future of work from our report “2020 Foresight: Managing an ‘anywhere’ workforce”, there’s been a 41% increase in the proportion of employees across EMEA who see remote working as a prerequisite rather than a perk, rising to 53% among Gen X workers*.
+In fact, according to new research on the future of work from our report “The New Remote Work Era: Trends in the Distributed Workforce”, there’s been a 41% increase in the proportion of employees across EMEA who see remote working as a prerequisite rather than a perk, rising to 53% among Gen X workers*.

 Recently, we hosted an online panel debate featuring external experts and customers to discuss our report findings and drill down into what business leaders need to do in order to successfully adapt and manage a distributed workforce.

 Dr Carl Benedikt Frey, Director of Future of Work at Oxford University, and Véronique Karcenty, Director of Digital Workspace at Orange Group, France, together with our own Kristine Dahl Steidel, Vice President of End-User Computing at VMware EMEA, shared their thoughts on the current working situation and what they think the future holds.

 The full debate is available to view on YouTube – but we’ve summarised the key takeaways from the lively discussion below.

 - It’s not about choosing between the office or home – it’s about facilitating both